Which Form of Acne Do You Have?

 Whiteheads and blackheads are known as non-inflammatory comedones.
 A whitehead is just a plug of waxy sebum that is stuck in a pore.
 A blackhead is a plug of waxy sebum that has oxidized.
 Pimples, pustules, and papules are red, itchy, tingly, tender, and sometimes painful because of inflammation.
 This inflammation may be caused by the release of peroxides by acne bacteria trapped in the pore, or by the action of the immune system trying to contain the infection.

-Another common form of acne, affecting up to 1 in 10 people of Scandinavian or British descent, is rosacea.
-This form of acne usually is limited to the nose and cheeks.
+Another common form of acne, affecting up to 1 in 10 people of Scandinavian or British descent4, is rosacea.
+This form of acne usually is limited to the nose and cheeks5.
 It causes tiny pimples rather than big pimples, but it can change the structure of tissues beneath the skin.

 Hypersensitivity to cold, heat, fumes, and spices trigger a reaction in the nerves of the face that sends blood rushing to the skin and reddens the face.
 The reaction may be so intense that tiny bumps that look like pimples break out in minutes.
 These bumps, however, are not caused by bacteria.